ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 It has the following advantages:
 - spectrally accurate with rigorous error analysis
-- not sensitive to the aspect ratio of the system
+// - not sensitive to the aspect ratio of the system
-- smoothness and separability of the Gaussian removes the need of kernel truncation in the free direction
+- need little/no zero-padding for systems that are confined in a rectangular box of high aspect ratio
 - does not require any upsampling in the gridding step
 - all calculations are carried out in the fundamental cell itself
 - easy to be implemented and parallelized for large-scale MD simulations